20 of the Most Surreal Natural Phenomena—Explained

 Formed at the meeting of opposing currents, whirlpools are often much more ominous in fiction than in real life.
 The most powerful whirlpools, called maelstroms, are formed in narrow, shallow straits with fast flowing water or at the base of waterfalls, but the speed of the swirl rarely exceeds 20 mph.
 Don’t miss these ocean mysteries scientists still can’t explain.

 Some beaches around the world glow at night.
-This natural phenomenon is caused by phytoplankton in the water that give off light when agitated by the movement of waves and currents.
+This natural phenomenon is caused by phytoplankton in the water that gives off light when agitated by the movement of waves and currents.
 These microorganisms can be seen at beaches in the Maldives, Puerto Rico, the Everglades, and many more around the world.
 Check out these fascinating facts you never knew about oceans.